PreibischLab/RS-FISH/README.md

 ### 4. Batch processing using RS-FISH

 For batch processing instructions and running on computing cluster please see the README in the [example_scripts](https://github.com/PreibischLab/RadialSymmetryLocalization/tree/master/example_scripts) folder.

+### 5. Running RS-FISH on large volumes

+There is a dedicated repository for [Spark](http://spark.apache.org)-based execution of RS-FISH on large (and also smaller) volumes: https://github.com/PreibischLab/RS-FISH-Spark

 License: GPLv2